zectre/Realtime-YOLO-with-Geolocation/README.md

 This is forked from pjreddie/darknet

-Simple Realtime Yolo detection with geolocation enabled by using gpsd (gps data from phone to pc) Installation (you must enabled gpu and opencv) clone this repository and go to dir make
+Simple Realtime Yolo detection with geolocation enabled by using gpsd (gps data from phone to pc) Installation (you must enable gpu and opencv) clone this repository and go to dir make